Frequently Asked Questions

 Can I use the HDHomeRun with a set top box from my cable provider?
 Back to top

-What software can I use the HDHomeRun Extend with on Windows?
+What software can I use with HDHomeRun products?
 Back to top

 What software can I use the HDHomeRun PRIME with on Windows?
 Back to top